Skip to content

 Workflows your business already runs.
 Document processing, lead routing, internal copilots.
 Efficiency plays on existing operations.

 Failure mode: pilot purgatory.
-H1 wins that never reach production because they're owned by an innovation team instead of an ops team.
+Wins that never reach production because innovation owns them, not ops.

 H2 · ~20% of budget · Adjacent reach